alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Ensure that all phase 1 charts are supported, without any bugs or errors
 - [x] Loads all files from unpkg CDN.
 - [x] Extract remaining tailwind classes into the CSS file
+- [x] Add proper collectstatic to the app

 ## 04/11/2025